VijaySingh8650/DSA-Leetcode-problems/README.md

 # DSA-Leetcode-problems
-The solutions of all the problems on leetcode
+The solutions of all the problems of leetcode